What can you make out of ashes?

 The pH of the soil is rapidly altered by wood ash.
-They advise spreading wood ash at a rate of 20 pounds per 1,000 square feet, which equates to a five-gallon bucket of ash.
-Assuming your soil already has the right pH, this is a good annual treatment, and your garden will not require any further lime or potassium.
+They advise spreading wood ash at a rate of 20 pounds per 1,000 square feet, equating to a five-gallon ash bucket.
+Assuming your soil has the right pH, this is a good annual treatment, and your garden will not require any other lime or potassium.

 When added to your compost as brown matter, it breaks down with green materials such as grass clippings or food scraps to produce a more balanced garden fertilizer.

 Making compost from ash is preferable to applying ash straight to a garden plot because it can harm acid-loving plants like blueberries and rhododendrons.
-Tomatoes, on the other hand, adore calcium, and a quarter cup of ashes placed to a hole before planting a tomato seedling can help it grow quickly.
+On the other hand, tomatoes adore calcium, and a quarter cup of ashes placed in a hole before planting a tomato seedling can help it grow quickly.

 3. Crops should be protected from frost damage

-When the temperatures begin to drop in the fall, nothing strikes fear into the heart of a gardener faster than the danger of frost.
+When the temperatures begin to drop in the fall, nothing strikes fear into a gardener’s heart faster than the danger of frost.

-On cold nights, I recall my grandma “tucking in” the tomatoes with old bedsheets.
-No need to worry; simply dust your plants with powdered wood ash to protect them from frost damage.
+I recall my grandma “tucking in” the tomatoes with old bedsheets on cold nights.
+No need to worry; dust your plants with powdered wood ash to protect them from frost damage.

 4. Get rid of pests